scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 ------------------------

 When developing a script that uses the SDK, it is common to have some back and forth between the device and the script.
-A good example would be the case of a test sequence, one could write a sequence that looks like this
+A good example would be the case of a test sequence, one could write a sequence that looks like this.

 1. Write a GPIO
 2. Wait for another GPIO to change its value